 - Student Opportunities

-BENJAMIN VALENTINO is an Associate Professor of Government at Dartmouth College.
+Benjamin Valentino is a Professor of Government at Dartmouth College and Chair of the Department of Government.
 His research interests include the causes and consequences of violent conflict and American foreign and security policies.
 At Dartmouth he teaches courses on international relations, international security, American foreign policy, the causes and prevention of genocide and serves as co-director the Government Department Honors Program.
-He is also the faculty coordinator for the War and Peace Studies Program at Dartmouth's Dickey Center for International Understanding.
-Professor Valentino's book, Final Solutions: Mass Killing and Genocide in the 20th Century, received the Edgar S. Furniss Book Award for making an exceptional contribution to the study of national and international security.
-His work has appeared in outlets such as The New York Times, Foreign Affairs, The American Political Science Review, Security Studies, International Organization, Public Opinion Quarterly, World Politics and The Journal of Politics.
-He is currently working on several research projects focusing on public opinion on the use of force, civilian and military casualties in interstate wars and developing early warning models of large-scale violence against civilians.
+He is also the faculty coordinator for the War and Peace Studies Program at Dartmouth’s Dickey Center for International Understanding.
+Professor Valentino’s book, Final Solutions: Mass Killing and Genocide in the 20th Century, received the Edgar S. Furniss Book Award for making an exceptional contribution to the study of national and international security.
+His work has appeared in outlets such as The New York Times, The Wall Street Journal, Foreign Affairs, The American Political Science Review, Security Studies, International Organization, Public Opinion Quarterly, World Politics and The Journal of Politics.
+He is currently working on several research projects focusing on public opinion on the use of force and developing early warning models of large-scale violence against civilians.

 Final Solutions: Mass Killing and Genocide in the Twentieth Century (Ithaca: Cornell University Press, 2004).

 “Just War and Unjust Soldiers: American Public Opinion on the Moral Equality of Combatants,” Ethics in International Affairs, Vol. 33, No. 4 (Winter 2019), pp. 411-444.
 With Scott Sagan.
 The same issue includes a symposium on the article with reactions by Michael Walzer, Jeff McMahon and Robert Keohane.